bsu-slim/WAC-Hands/README.md

 # WAC Hands
-The public repository holding the source code and data for the 2018 paper [Multimodal Visual and Simulated Muscle Activations for Grounded Semantics of Hand-related Descriptions](https://github.com/danielemoro/WAC-Hands/blob/master/embodied-sem-semdial.pdf)
+The public repository holding the source code and data for the 2018 SemDial paper [Multimodal Visual and Simulated Muscle Activations for Grounded Semantics of Hand-related Descriptions](https://github.com/danielemoro/WAC-Hands/blob/master/embodied-sem-semdial.pdf)

 ## What's included?